Naruto Uzumaki: Development

 Naruto as a young adult.
 His red scarf, created by Hinata Hyuga, is a reference to Masashi Kishimoto's wife.

 After fans likened Naruto, Sasuke, and Sakura to the three main characters from the Harry Potter fantasy books, Kishimoto noted that both trios began their careers in a classroom, though he added that the similarity was unintentional.
 During the series's publication, Kishimoto married and had children.
 This influenced how he viewed Naruto's character.
-Naruto met his parents and learned of their sacrifices in order to help him to control the Fox inside him so that he could protect their world.
+Naruto met his parents and learned of their sacrifices to help him to control the Nine-Tailed Fox inside him so that he could protect their world.
 As a result, Naruto appreciated his life more and learned that his parents loved him, something the author wanted the character to feel based on his own experience as a father.
 In the first chapters of the series, Kishimoto did not conceive the idea that Naruto would be the son of Minato Namikaze.
 However, as time passed on, the manga author made touches to Minato's face shown in the Hokage Mountain in Konoha to make them more similar to Naruto with an emphasis on their spiky hairs.
-However, in order to reduce too many similarities, Kushina Uzumaki's character was made to look like Naruto's face.
+However, to reduce too many similarities, Kushina Uzumaki's character was made to look like Naruto's face.